 - Sandwich fixings – Who would say no to a good sandwich?
-Stock up on some deli meats, some spreads, and some Dave’s Killer Bread and you’ll keep everybody happier than a used class-A motorhome after a fresh tune up!
+Stock up on some deli meats, some spreads, and some bread and you’ll keep everybody happier than a used Class A motorhome after a fresh tune-up!

 - A feast – Deliver a Thanksgiving-style feast for one night of the trip.
 They’ll never see stuffing and turkey coming in the middle of July!
 Putting on one massive banquet essentially grants you a free pass to phone in on the rest of the RV trip’s meals!